pnnl/GeoCLUSTER/README.md

 To view how to use the deployed API, refer to this notebook: https://colab.research.google.com/drive/1MDtSh6ymGeOTGAXI57BygN2D-PXFD-bX?usp=sharing

-To view how to run this API locally, got to the documentation for it in this repo:  https://github.com/pnnl/GeoCLUSTER/blob/adding_api/API/README.md
+To view how to run this API locally, go to the documentation for it in this repo:  https://github.com/pnnl/GeoCLUSTER/blob/adding_api/API/README.md

 ## Authors <a name="authors"></a>